LSC Computing

 Why doesn't the sound volume-slider work?

-Due to a confluence of various bugs with sound-related software, the volume slider under GNOME does not work.
-You will need to run gnome-alsamixer in order to adjust the volume for your headphones.
+Due to a confluence of various bugs with sound-related software, the volume slider

 How can I mount USB-sticks / external HDDs?

-If you are using GNOME or KDE as your desktop manager, then any USB stick or external HDD you plug in should be mounted automatically under /media.
-In any other desktop, you can use pmount to mount the drive manually.
-For example:
+If you are using GNOME or KDE as your desktop manager, then any USB stick or external HDD you plug

 pmount /dev/sdc1

-just after you have attached the new drive, and where the device name is sdc in this example.
-In order to unmount the drive again, use
+just after you have attached the new drive, and where the device name is sdc

 pumount /dev/sdc1